-- 4. Double-click the "Palette ...
-Samples.part01.rar" file to begin extracting your samples.
-You do not need to extract the other numbered .rar files as they will be extracted automagically in sequence.
-To ensure proper installation, make sure everything gets extracted into the same folder location as your "Palette" folder from step 3 above.
-If separate folders are created, you will need to combine/merge their contents into a single "Palette" folder. - 5.
-If you've downloaded and extracted the files correctly, you should now have one folder labeled "Palette" with contents that still match the illustration above.
-You can now safely move it to the hard drive location of your choice and delete all the .rar files. - 6.
-If you don't already have Kontakt or the free Kontakt Player, get them here.
-Palette requires version 5.6.8 or above.
-If you don't already have Native Access, get it here. - 7.
+- 8. In Pulse, click "Redeem."
+Then select an installation directory and press "Download & Install".
+Pulse will begin downloading your product.
+Once it's finished downloading, it will automatically extract your library and remove the temporary files for you. - 9.
 Run the Native Access application and log into your Native Instruments account.
 Click the "Add a serial" button, which opens a window where you can enter the serial number you received with Palette.
-Copy the serial number from your download email, click inside the first box and paste it.
+Copy the same serial number from your order, click inside the first box and paste it.
 Click the "Add Serial" button.
 On the next page, click the "Browse" button and navigate to the location of your library on your hard drive.
 Make sure to select the main Palette folder and not one of the subfolders, then click "Open."
 Check that the correct file path is displayed under the name of the library.
 Click "Install" to complete the installation process.
 When you launch Kontakt the library should now appear in the Libraries tab.
 If you ALREADY OWN other Palette products...